mstocco/mariostoc.co/content/traininglog/20201025-ironman2021-44weeksout.md

 ### NOTES
 Total Time: **30 minutes**

-Less than 7 hours of sleep last night but I woke up somewhat rested.
+Less than 7 hours of sleep last night but I woke up feeling somewhat rested.

+Concentration at work was ok in the morning but got harder as the day went on; maybe I'll blame it on being a Friday.

 I did my light jog on the Lochside and [Swan Lake Trail](javascript:flkty.select(2);) tonight.
 A touch of fatigue in my quads which I hope is gone by [tomorrow](javascript:flkty.select(11);).

 <!---->
 ## SATURDAY OCT 31 🎃